Pitzer College Office of Sustainability

 Announcements & Upcoming Events

 OFO Bikeshare: On Wednesday, Feb.
 22, Pomona College launched a pilot program with the station-free bike sharing company ofo.
-All rides for students, staff and faculty are free for the next two weeks.
+All rides for students, staff and faculty are free for the next few weeks.
 Riders will need to download the ofo app to participate.
 Click here for more information on how the bike share works.

 Free Class Pass!: Thanks to a partnership between the Claremont Colleges and Foothill Transit, students are now able to receive a free Class Pass for unlimited rides on Foothill Transit buses!
 Passes can be picked up now at the Connection, just remember to bring your school ID.
 For more information, click here.

 Rockefeller Fund Grant: The Rockefeller Brothers Fund has awarded Pitzer College’s Robert Redford Conservancy for Southern California Sustainability a $50,000, two-year grant to increase public understanding of climate justice and find creative, effective ways to address climate change’s global repercussions.
 The grant supports two public symposia at Pitzer that will engage communities both on and off campus with some of the most pressing environmental issues facing the world today.
 Read the full story here.

 Don Gould featured in The Chronicle: Donald P. Gould, vice chair of the College’s Board of Trustees and chair of the investment committee, spoke with The Chronicle of Higher Eduaction to discuss Pitzer’s recent move to invest in the first ever global equity index fund that is both environmental, social and governance (ESG)-focused and fossil fuel-free.
 Read the article here!